Memorial Day Tree Sale Now - March 27th! While Supplies Last

 $224.99

 The flowering habit of the Eastern redbud is unique among trees with pink-red buds forming along branches throughout the entire crown (not just branch tips) in March and early April.
-These buds open to reveal pink-purple flowers in mid April here in western Pennsylvania and last around three weeks.
+These buds open to reveal pink-purple flowers in mid-April here in western Pennsylvania and last around three weeks.
 Redbuds are easy to identify when flowering as they appear to have a pink silhouette around most of the tree, even along thick, older branches.
 This trait is shared by both upright and weeping cultivars.
 As flowers fade, heart shaped leaves begin to form.
 Fall color is usually a modest but respectable yellow.

 Fun fact: many parts of redbuds are edible.
 Many opine that the flowers have a subtle floral sweetness with a slightly tart aftertaste.
 Developing seedpods, when they are purplish-green, resemble snow peas and can be similarly used in salads and stir fry.

 If deer are a problem for you, we recommend you provide your tree with protection, such as a metal cage, until the tree is large enough to not be severely damaged.
+Once the tree is tall enough that the cage can be removed, protect the trunk with a trunk protector to prevent damage from buck rub from September through December.
+Tree guards are usually no longer necessary when the diameter of the trunk at chest height is 5"

 Written by Plumline staff and not AI.